MicroEJ/Example-Java-Widget/README.md

 # Overview
-This demo illustrates the widgets library based on MicroUI-2.0 and MWT2.0.
+This demo illustrates the widgets library based on MicroUI and MWT.
 The main page allow to lead to all the pages of the application illustrating the following widgets:
-- button (with text or pictogram),
+- button,
 - label,
 - scrolling list,
-- scroll bar
+- scroll bar,
 - slider,
 - radio button,
-- check-box,
+- check box,
 - switch,
 - progress bar,
 - vertical lists.
+It includes various implementations of basic widgets:
+- vectored drawings: anti-aliased drawing based widgets,
+- raster graphics (images) based widgets,
+- pictos (monochrome images) based widgets.
+It includes two implementations of screens transition:
+- snapshot (screens are dynamically created as images (buffer in RAM) for the transition),
+- dynamic drawing while moving (each widget is drawn in the moving screen during the transition).

 This demo includes MicroEJ launchers configuration for the following Java platforms:
 - simulator